kyleburton/diocean/README.md

 Support json output in addition to tab delimited output.
 This would be useful in conjunction with tools like [jq](http://stedolan.github.io/jq/).

+### Command Line Completion

+- DONE bash wrapper
+- DONE completion for route patterns
+- DONE parameter expansion (eg: "droplets new test1 <TAB>" should list the available sizes since that is the next parameter)

 ### API Support